Obama says to keep pressing China on currency, intellectual property

 "The business investment treaty that they have shown an interest in negotiating could end up being a significant piece of business," Obama said.

-U.S. and Chinese officials will gather in Chicago for Joint Commission on Commerce and Trade talks next week, where they are expected to discuss progress toward an investment treaty.
+U.S. and Chinese officials will gather in Chicago for Joint Commission on Commerce and Trade talks next week, where they are expected to discuss progress towards an investment treaty.

 Washington aims to loosen Beijing's restrictions in key sectors from service industries to agriculture and ensure that foreign companies receive treatment equal to Chinese private and state-owned enterprises.